cookiengineer/pacman-backup/README.md

 ### serve

 `serve` allows to start a `pacman` server that can be used as a local mirror.

-If a folder is specified, it serves the package cache in that folder.
-If no folder is specified, it serves from the `/var/cache/pacman/pkgs` and `/var/lib/pacman/sync` folders.
+If no folder is specified, it will serve from `/var/cache/pacman/pkg` and `/var/lib/pacman/sync`.
+If a folder is specified, it will serve from `$FOLDER/pkgs` and `$FOLDER/sync`.

 ```bash
 # serve packages from /var/cache/pacman/pkg